Becksteinlab/lammps/doc/src/Howto_body.rst

 For the *rounded/polygon* body style, each body is drawn as a polygon with N line segments.
-For the *rounded/polyhedron* body style, each face of each body is drawn as a polygon with N line segments.
+For the *rounded/polyhedron* body style, each face of each body is drawn as either a polygon with N line segments or as M faces.
 The drawn diameter of each line segment is determined by the *bflag1* parameter for the *body* keyword.
-The *bflag2* argument is ignored.
+The *bflag2* argument selects whether the lines (2) are drawn or the faces (1) or both (3);
+a value of 0 selects the default, which is currently both.

 Note that for both the *rounded/polygon* and *rounded/polyhedron* styles, line segments are drawn between the pairs of vertices.